Submit your project to the 2014 Design Excellence Awards by May 22

 This event is sponsored by Architecture + Design Society of the Art Institute, Walsh Construction, AIA Chicago

 Location: Art Institute of Chicago, 111 North Michigan Avenue, Fullerton Hall

 Location: North Pulaski Chicago Public Library, 4300 North Ave., Chicago

-Registration is now open!
+Registration is open!
 Early-bird registration rates end April 16.
 Join AIA and get free convention registration!Interested in host-chapter sponsorship opportunities?
-Please call AIA Chicago at 312/670-7770.
+Visit our convention page or call us at 312/670-7770.

 This event is sponsored by The American Institute of Architects

 Monday, September 29, 9 pm- 5 pm